Michael0ne/TOD_tools/README.md

 ## Summary

 TOD Tools - this is a reverse engineered engine and game code project for Total Overdose and possibly, other games that use this version of Kapow Engine.
 Original game & engine are by Eidos interactive.
-You NEED to own a game copy to use this tools.
+You MUST to own a game copy to use these tools.

 There are 3 'subprojects' you can see:

 * TOD1 - reverse engineered game and engine;
-* debugmenu - everything for debugging an egine;
+* debugmenu - everything for debugging an engine;
 * restools - a tool to "view and sometimes extract" some game assets.

 ## Current state